localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

     ]
 }
 {{< / command >}}
-The output of the command looks as follows:
+The output of the command looks similar to this:
 {{< command >}}
 {
-    "ClusterArn": "arn:aws:kafka:us-east-1:000000000000:cluster/EventsCluster",
+    "ClusterArn": "arn:aws:kafka:us-east-1:000000000000:cluster/EventsCluster/b154d18a-8ecb-4691-96b2-50348357fc2f-25",
     "ClusterName": "EventsCluster",
     "State": "CREATING"
 }
 {{< / command >}}

-Describing the MSK cluster can be as simple as running the following command with the ClusterArn displayed after the creation of the cluser
+Describing the MSK cluster can be achieved by running the following command.
+Replace the ClusterArn with your own.

 {{< command >}}
-awslocal kafka describe-cluster --cluster-arn "arn:aws:kafka:us-east-1:000000000000:cluster/EventsCluster"
+awslocal kafka describe-cluster --cluster-arn "arn:aws:kafka:us-east-1:000000000000:cluster/EventsCluster/b154d18a-8ecb-4691-96b2-50348357fc2f-25"
 {{< / command >}}

 The expected output is something like the following